hurshal-p/idr-site/README.md

     Click the provided link (should be localhost:3000) to access.

-Commands for installation:
+Commands for installation ( things that need to be installed):

 npm install
+(in backend directory)
+- pip install django
-(in backend directory) pip install -r requirements.txt
+- pip install -r requirements.txt
+- pip install django-extensions
+-

+(in frontend directory) npm install next@latest react@latest react-dom@latest –legacy-peer-deps

+ISSUES:
+-